flutter/website/src/development/tools/formatting.md

 to get automatic formatting of code in Android Studio and IntelliJ.
 To automatically format your code in the current source code window, use `Cmd+Alt+L` (on Mac) or `Ctrl+Alt+L` (on Windows and Linux).
-Android Studio and IntelliJ also provides a check box named **Format code on save** on the Flutter page in Preferences (on Mac) or Settings (on Windows and Linux) which formats the current file automatically when you save it.
+Android Studio and IntelliJ also provide a check box named **Format code on save** on the Flutter page in Preferences (on Mac) or Settings (on Windows and Linux) which formats the current file automatically when you save it.